Without Jobs, Apple's gap with rivals could narrow

 The CEOs of rivals including Samsung Electronics, Amazon, Google and Sony mourned the death of Jobs, a sign of the respect they held for the Silicon Valley legend.

-Jobs, who was 56, had fought a long battle with pancreatic cancer.
-In August, the man known for minimalist design and marketing genius handed the reins of Apple to long-time operations chief Tim Cook.
+Investors had known about Jobs' long battle with pancreatic cancer.
+In August, the man known for minimalist design and marketing genius handed the reins to long-time operations chief Tim Cook.

 "Apple no longer has someone as creative and ambitious as Jobs that they can rely on," said Simon Liu, deputy investment officer of Polaris Group's fund unit.